 West Virginia prohibits leaving an animal unattended and confined in a motor vehicle when physical injury to or death of the animal is likely to result.

-In addition to these states, many municipalities have passed similar laws regarding pets in parked cars.
+In addition to these states, many counties municipalities have passed similar laws regarding pets in parked cars.
 Too many for us to track nationwide!
-Even in places without laws specifically mentioning pets in vehicles, leaving an animal in unsafe circumstances could result in animal cruelty charges.
+Even in places without laws specifically mentioning pets in vehicles, leaving animals in unsafe circumstances could constitute animal cruelty.

 What’s the common theme running through all these statutes?
-They’re targeting the unknowing or careless endangerment of an animal’s life – something no loving pet owner would ever do purposely!
-So if you are traveling alone with your pet, here are some steps you can take to ensure their safety and keep you from running afoul of these laws:
+They’re targeting the unknowing or careless endangerment of an animal’s life.
+Something no loving pet owner would ever do purposely!

-Finally, despite the fact that many more pets are killed in car accidents each year than perish in hot cars, the campaign for buckling up our pets hasn’t reached the same level of acceptance.
-Before you hit the road with your best friend, make sure they’ll not only be protected from extreme temperatures, but that they’ll also be secured in a carrier or car harness.
+Pets die far more frequently in car accidents each year than in hot cars.
+Yet, the campaign for buckling up our pets hasn’t received the same attention.
+Before you hit the road with your best friend, make sure they’re secured in a crash-tested carrier or car harness.
 Remember, the most important part of any pet friendly trip is coming home together safely.